 By learning from your mistakes, you have an opportunity to choose the right partner and do things a bit differently this time around.

-3. Remarrying Can Be Good for Your Mental Health
+3. Good for Your Mental Health

 Multiple research studies show that married people have a lower risk of becoming depressed or developing substance abuse habits than single people.
 This is attributed to the fact that a married person is more likely to have a close support person to help them through difficult situations.